gfk-ba/datateam-test-1/README.md

 ## Context

 You are given a data file representing information gathered using an online questionnaire.
 This data can vary in size, from a few records to millions of records, and from a few attributes to many thousands of attributes (columns).
 You may assume the *raw* data will fit in memory.
 We want to perform some simple analyses on this data.
-The speed of importing the data is *not* important.
-The speed of the analyses *is* important.
+The speed of the analyses is the *main* focus of this assignment.

 ## Requirements